loaf-scripts/imgur-to-fivemanage/README.md

-# Convert images to Fivemanage from Imgur
+# Migrate images to Fivemanage from Imgur

 ## ⚠️ IMPORTANT!! ⚠️